evefim/Udacity/Project_1/README.md

 This procedure is quite straightforward and it does not take into account another important factors, for example, diversity of weather and/or daytime conditions, but it tries to deal with imbalanced dataset.
 Another idea is that different ration between training and validation can be used (for example, 90/10), to have more data for training.

 ## Training
-The training was performed using Udacity so there were some limitations on available disk space and total train time.
+The training was performed on 1 Tesla K80 using Udacity workspace so there were some limitations on available disk space (3 GB) and total train time.

 ### Metrics summary
 Here all metrics are summarized for the performed experiments, the detailed description of each experiments is given below.